Requirements and Limitations

 Mixed-mode DNS deployments not supported—Cisco does not support mixed-mode deployments.
-Both Unified Communications Manager and Instant Messaging and Presence must either use or not use DNS.
+Both Unified Communications Manager and IM and Presence Service must either use or not use DNS.

-If your deployment uses DNS—Unified Communications Manager and Instant Messaging and Presence should use the same DNS server.
-If you use different DNS servers between Instant Messaging and Presence and Unified Communications Manager, it is likely to cause abnormal system behavior.
+If your deployment uses DNS—Unified Communications Manager and IM and Presence Service should use the same DNS server.
+If you use different DNS servers between IM and Presence Service and Unified Communications Manager, it is likely to cause abnormal system behavior.

 If your deployment does not use DNS, will need to edit the following Host Name/IP Address fields: